 Conductors stop making announcements around 10 p.m. and don’t return to the public address system till 7 a.m.

-Also, sometimes it gets a little noisy when people board the train at night if they forget that others are already sleeping.
-But on the whole, the people are pretty good.
+Also, it can get a little noisy when people board the train at night if they forget that others are already sleeping.
+But overall, the people are pretty good.

-Because I am a side sleeper, I wish Amtrak had a heftier pillow, so I pack a blowup pillow and a small blanket to add to my comfort to help with this problem.
+Because I am a side sleeper, I wish Amtrak had a heftier pillow.
+To help with this problem, I pack a blowup pillow and a small blanket.

 If you need an extra pillow or blanket, ask your attendant, and they may be able to help.